donat-konan33/google-drive-agentic-rag/README.md

 ✅ Only read access is requested (`drive.readonly`).
 🔒 No file creation, modification, or deletion.
-🌍 Designed for French-speaking users with Mistral 7B support.
+🌍 Designed for French-speaking users with LLM providers like Antropic or Mistral support.

 ---